This section provides information on how to interpret and resolve PHP errors.

-An error, no matter what severity, is a problem that needs to be addressed.
-Any PHP error, even a notice, will drastically reduce the speed of PHP execution.
-Even if you don't see the error in your browser, and even if you explicitly disable logging, every single PHP error will slow your site down.
+An error is a problem that needs to be addressed regardless of severity.
+Any PHP error will drastically reduce the speed of PHP execution.
+Even if you don't see the error in your browser, and have explicitly disabled logging, every PHP error will slow your site down.

 If database logging is enabled, your site will be even slower, requiring a database write for every error.
 However, disabling logging does not address the problem, it only hides the symptom.

 Best practice is to fix every notice, warning, and error as you discover them.
 If they're in an extension (WordPress plugin or Drupal module), roll a patch and submit it to the project's issue queue.